Planning a day trip from Amsterdam to Brussels by train? Start your journey with us.

-Straight from city centre to city centre, you’ll step off at Brussels-Midi station (the city’s main train station), just a 20-minute stroll away from the world-famous UNESCO site Grand Place.
+Travelling by train means you can go straight from city centre to city centre.
+You’ll step off at Brussels-Midi station (the city’s main train station), just a 20-minute stroll away from the world-famous UNESCO site Grand Place.
 Take in the famous market square and much more, the city is yours to explore as soon as you arrive!

 NS is the main railway operator in the Netherlands.
 It connects the four corners of the country with regional, medium-distance and high-speed trains.
 It's also possible for you to travel at night thanks to multi-line night trains, including Schiphol and Eindhoven airports.
 All trains are equipped with two comfort classes – First Class and Second Class.